 2. Very helpful guidance to both students and supervisors can be found at:

-(iii) The Materials JCCG (the staff - graduate student liaison committee) run an annual course in Michaelmas Term, ‘Owning a Successful DPhil’, which includes guidance on the supervisory relationship.
+(iii) The Materials JCCG (our staff - graduate student liaison committee) run an annual student-led course in Michaelmas Term, ‘Owning a Successful DPhil’, which includes guidance on the supervisory relationship.
 All probationer research students in Materials are strongly recommended to attend this course.

-(iv) The University of Oxford’s Education Committee’s (EdC) ‘Policy on Research Degrees’ (http://www.admin.ox.ac.uk/edc/policiesandguidance/policyonresearchdegrees).
-Within this document please see in particular the ‘Responsibilities of the Student’ section, which you can read at the end of Appendix IX of the present Handbook.
+(iv) The University of Oxford Education Committee’s (EdC) ‘Policy on Research Degrees’ (https://academic.web.ox.ac.uk/files/policyandguidanceresearchdegrees2022finalforpublicationpdf).
+Within this document please see in particular the ‘Responsibilities of the Student’ section, which you can read at the end of Appendix VIII of the present Handbook.

-(vi) The EPSRC Statement of Expectations for Research Council funded students (http://www.epsrc.ac.uk/skills/students/help/expectation)
+(vi) The UKRI Statement of Expectations for Postgraduate Training (https://www.ukri.org/publications/statement-of-expectations-for-postgraduate-training/ ).

 (vii) The following training courses are run at least annually:

-Students: In addition to the Materials JCCG course on ‘Owning a Successful DPhil’, the MPLS Division run an annual course on ‘Foundations of a Successful DPhil’.
+Students: In addition to the Materials JCCG course on ‘Owning a Successful DPhil’, the MPLS Division normally run an induction course ‘Your Successful DPhil’.

 Supervisors: In addition to the on-line course on DPhil supervision mentioned at 2(i) above, CTL run a ‘Starting to teach at the University of Oxford’ on-line course for new academic staff, which includes a session on Research Supervision; and on-line courses on the Admission of Research Students.